Minimizing movements for mean curvature flow of partitions: Abstract

 \section{Abstract}

 We prove the existence of a weak global in time mean curvature flow of a bounded partition of space using the method of minimizing movements.
 The result is extended to the case when suitable driving forces are present.
-We also show that the minimizing movement solution starting from a partition made by a union of bounded convex sets at a positive distance agrees with the classical mean curvature flow, and the motion is stable with respect to the Hausdorff convergence of the initial partition.
+We also prove some consistency results for a minimizing movement solution with smooth and viscosity solutions when the evolution starts from a partition made by a union of bounded sets at a positive distance.
+In addition, the motion starting from the union of convex sets at a positive distance agrees with the classical mean curvature flow and is stable with respect to the Hausdorff convergence of the initial partitions.

 \keywords{Mean curvature flow, partitions, minimizing movements}

 \jot=12pt